- Who We Are

-Mission: To improve the quality of life for older and disabled Philadelphians, and to assist them in achieving the greatest possible levels of health, independence and productivity.
+Mission: To improve the quality of life for older Philadelphians and those with disabilities and to assist them in achieving the greatest possible levels of health, independence and productivity.

 Philadelphia Corporation for Aging: Enriching Lives, Preserving Dignity